 How much do shares cost?

-The cost of limited company shares can vary immensely, but most companies set a nominal value of £1 each.
+The cost of limited company shares can vary immensely, but most companies set a nominal value of £1.00 each.
 The nominal value is the base amount (i.e. ‘face value’ or ‘par value’) that the company chooses.
 This is the absolute minimum value that can be accepted.
-It will remain unchanged for the life of the issued shares.
+It will remain unchanged for the life of the issued shares (unless changed with the approval of the Members, such as through a subdivision or consolidation of shares).
 Companies are not legally permitted to sell them for less than their nominal value, but they can sell them for more.

 Most members buy shares at their nominal value but the actual market value can increase as a company becomes more successful and profitable.
 In such instances, a premium will be added to the nominal value of any shares issued to new members.
 They will therefore have to pay the market value, not the nominal value.